irsbugs/cmrt/CiviCRM Installation.md

 [PyMySQL](https://pypi.org/project/PyMySQL/) is a Python library that provides connection to a MySQL/MariaDB database.
 It requires Python >= 3.7, MariaDB >= 10.4, or MySQL >= 5.7.
 A similar Python library product is [MySQL-Connector](https://pypi.org/project/mysql-connector-python/), but PyMySQL seems to be the preference in CloudLinux 9.6.

-An example of MySQL-connector performing the SQL command *SHOW DATABASES;*
+An example of PyMySQL performing the SQL command *SHOW DATABASES;*
 ```
 import pymysql.cursors